 With microlearning, the authoring tool can be built into the Learning Management System.
 That’s because the LMS relies upon powerful and engaging interactive templates.
 These easily transform boring question and answer content into engaging quizzes and even games.
 With each template almost acting as its own authoring tool, there are subsequently many authoring tool examples.

 This methodology has added benefits in that anybody can create a lesson.
 You don’t need to spend a fortune commissioning an external company to create a course, or wait weeks for it to be delivered.
-Literally anyone can create an engaging course this way which opens the door to Peer Learning – whereby employees learn from their colleagues.
+Literally, anyone can create an engaging course this way which opens the door to Peer Learning – whereby employees learn from their colleagues.
 Lessons generated in this manner are much more engaging and effective as the content is more relevant and the creator more relatable.
-With that in mind, here are authoring tool examples of microleesson templates in use.
+With that in mind, here are microlearning examples in use.